-Table 3 lists the features supported by the Cisco 6400 NRP-1 images in this release.
-This table also provides information for features supported by earlier releases, and features supported by earlier releases on the NRP-2.
+Table 2 lists the features supported by the Cisco 6400 NRP images in this release.
+Table 3 lists the features supported by the Cisco 6400 NSP images in this release.
+These tables also include features supported by earlier releases.

 This table might not be cumulative or list all the features in each image.
 You can find the most current Cisco IOS documentation on Cisco.com.
 These electronic documents may contain updates and modifications made after hard-copy documents were printed.
 For a list of the T-train features in this platform, refer to Feature Navigator.
-For more information about Feature Navigator, see the "Feature Navigator" section on page 30.
+For more information about Feature Navigator, see the "Feature Navigator" section on page 35.